Location: Hobart and Launceston - Levels Diagram (PDF 167.1KB)

 Direct Entry students start at any of the available UTASAccess Levels (see link to UTASAccess entry requirements below) and achieve Direct Entry to UTAS by progressing through the levels to the successful completion of UTASAccess Level 7.

-Within the multi-level UTASAccess structure lies rigorous academic content to help students acquire the necessary skills to undertake studies at the University of Tasmania.
+Within the multi-level UTASAccess structure lies rigorous academic content to help students acquire the necessary skills to undertake degree studies at the University of Tasmania.
 These skills are developed through learning tasks and assignments that reflect the conventions and standard of English expected at the tertiary level.
-Completion of Level 7 with the required pass marks satisfies the English language requirement into UTAS degrees.
+Completion of Level 7 with the required pass marks satisfies the English language requirement into University of Tasmania degrees.

 Within the higher UTASAccess Levels, academic English ability and confidence develop through focus on: